Being a Professional

 This means that when shit hits the fan, only one of you is required to act like a professional (i.e. by definition, someone who provides a service in exchange for money).

-So my advice for how to deal with bad clients: finish the project as well as you can and then move on.
+So my advice for how to deal with bad clients is to finish the project as well as you can, or even refund their money completely.
+In any case, remain professional throughout and then move on.

-In the past year of running Folyo, I haven’t witnessed many designer/client conflicts, but the few I saw all boiled down to the same thing: the client feeling the designer was unresponsive and hard to reach.
+During the past couple years running Folyo, I haven’t witnessed many conflicts between clients and designers.
+But the few I did witness all boiled down to the same thing: the client felt the designer was unresponsive and hard to reach.

-So it pains me to see designers let their hard-earned design skills be overshadowed by their lack of professionalism, when all it’d take would be finding five minutes in the day to write a single email.
+It pains me to see designers let their hard-earned design skills be overshadowed by their lack of professionalism, when all it’d take to alleviate the problem would be finding five minutes in the day to write a single email.

 I know firsthand how tedious it can be to have to answer client emails and juggle multiple projects that are somehow always “urgent”.
-But you’re the one who chose to be a freelancer, and for better or for worse it’s all part of the job description.
+But you chose the freelancer life, and for better or for worse it’s all part of the job description.